guilatrova/latrovacommits-articles/posts/2021/2021-05-29-python-async/post.en-us.md

 # Python Async with real-life examples 🐍🔀

 Maybe it's just me, but I hate stupid examples.
-I hate reading about OOP with animal examples as much as I hate reading about async with the client using just sleep statements.
+I hate reading about OOP with animal examples as much as I hate reading about async with the client bare just `asyncio.sleep` statements.
 Mostly because (considering you won't work for a zoo 🤷‍♂️) these examples will never get any close to real life.

 I want then to explore async without talking about food (although I'm hungry right now) and using examples that you can actually feel and understand.

 ## Intro to the problem

-I don't want to start talking about solution (i.e. async), I want you to feel the problem first, I want you to actually run things locally from your own computer.
-To create the background we want to simulate I'll be using a repo for this located on [GitHub](https://github.com/guilatrova/python-async-scenarios) and I strongly recommend you to clone it so you can follow up with me.
+I don't want to start talking about the solution (i.e. async), **I want you to feel the problem first**, I want you to actually run things locally from your own computer.
+To create the background we want to simulate I'll be using a repo with scenarios available on [GitHub](https://github.com/guilatrova/python-async-scenarios) and I strongly recommend you to clone it so you can follow up with me.

 ```sh
 # Clone